-- 29.1 A Registered Nurse or Enrolled Nurse who holds a post-graduate qualification shall be paid an allowance, in addition to salary as follows: - (a) for a post-graduate hospital or post-graduate certificate 4% of the Employee's Base Rate of Pay; - (b) for a post-graduate diploma or a degree other than a nursing under graduate degree 6.5% of the Employee's Base Rate of Pay; - (c) a Masters or a Doctorate 7.5% of the Employee's Base Rate of Pay.
+- 29.1 An employee who holds a post-graduate qualification shall be paid an allowance, in addition to salary as follows: - for a post-graduate hospital or post-graduate certificate 4% of the Employee's Base Rate of Pay; - (b) for a post-graduate diploma or a degree other than a nursing under graduate degree - 6.5% of the Employee's Base Rate of Pay; - (c) a Masters or a Doctorate 7.5% of the Employee's Base Rate of Pay.

-PROVIDED THAT an Employee is entitled to payment of only on qualification allowance.
+PROVIDED THAT an Employee is entitled to payment of only one qualification allowance.

-PROVIDED FURTHER THAT payment of an allowance under this sub-clause is dependent upon the qualification being relevant to the Employee's current are of practice, that the qualification being required by the Employer and that the qualification is used in the performance of the Employee's work.
+PROVIDED FURTHER THAT payment of an allowance under this sub-clause is dependent upon the qualification being relevant to the Employee's current area of practice, that the qualification being required by the Employer and that the qualification is used in the performance of the Employee's work.